ascl1u/mangafuse/backend/README.md

 # MangaFuse Backend — Phase 1 (Backend, DB & Worker) Verification

-This guide documents how to set up, run, and verify the Phase 1 backend implementation on Windows (PowerShell).
-It covers the API service, Redis, Celery worker, and an end-to-end task flow.
+This guide documents how to set up, run, and verify the backend implementation on Windows (PowerShell).
+It covers the API service and an end-to-end job flow.

 ## Prerequisites
 - Python 3.11+
-- Docker Desktop (for Redis)
 - PostgreSQL (DB URL available, or run via Docker)
 - PowerShell